Kevin Patullo: New York Jets

 Patullo was hired to be the quarterbacks coach for the New York Jets for the 2015 season.
 Considered an unusual hire due to his lack of coaching experience at the time, he was hired as he had previous experience with both Jets offensive coordinator Chan Gailey and starting quarterback Ryan Fitzpatrick from his time in Buffalo.
 He was fired alongside five other assistant coaches on January 3, 2017.

 Texas A&M

 After his termination from the Jets, Patullo joined the staff at Texas A&M as a senior offensive analyst.

 Indianapolis Colts

 Patullo was hired as the wide receivers coach for the Indianapolis Colts in 2018.
 He was to reassigned to pass game specialist before the 2020 season following the hire of Mike Groh.

 Philadelphia Eagles

 On January 24, 2021, Patullo was hired by the Philadelphia Eagles as their passing game coordinator under head coach Nick Sirianni.
+He was part of the coaching staff that won Super Bowl LIX over the Kansas City Chiefs.

+On February 19, 2025, Patullo was promoted to offensive coordinator, replacing Kellen Moore who departed to become head coach of the New Orleans Saints.

+Personal life

+Patullo is married to his wife, Nichole and they have two children together: a daughter, Lauren, and a son, Logan.